frePPLe/frepple/doc/model-reference/demand.rst

 operation      operation         | Operation to be used to satisfy the demand.
                                  | If left unspecified the operation on the item will be
                                    used.
+                                 | New in version 3.0: If no operation is specified on the
+                                   demand or the item, frePPLe will automatically try to create a delivery operation for the requested item and location.
-customer       customer          Customer placing the demand. detectproblems boolean           | Set this field to false to supress problem detection on
+                                   A data error is created when we this isn't possible. customer       customer          Customer placing the demand. detectproblems boolean           | Set this field to false to supress problem detection on this demand.
-                                   this demand.